maxfire2008/airportapimaxstuffnet/README.md

 # airportapimaxstuffnet
-The URL of the website is [http://airportapi.maxstuff.net](http://airportapi.maxstuff.net)
+The URL of the website is [https://airportapimaxstuffnet.wl.r.appspot.com/](https://airportapimaxstuffnet.wl.r.appspot.com/)

+My implementation can be found at [https://www.maxstuff.net/planespot/](https://www.maxstuff.net/planespot/)

 Each endpoint returns a JSON payload.